The Indicator Development of Professional Competence Assessment of Dance Teachers in Chongqing’s Universities, China

 Abstract

-Materials and Methods: The research was conducted in two phases.
-The first phase involved examining the current professional competence of dance teachers in universities in Chongqing.
-Various methods were employed, including literature reviews, questionnaire surveys, in-depth interviews, and classroom observations.
-The second phase focused on developing an evaluation index system for the professional capabilities of dance teachers in Chongqing universities.
-Following the principles of systematicity, scientific rigor, specificity, developmental orientation, and practicality, the study employed grounded theory, the Delphi method, factor analysis, and the analytic hierarchy process to construct the evaluation system.
-It also determined the weight of each indicator level and established the scoring methods.
+Materials and Methods: This study employed a mixed-methods research design conducted in two phases.
+The first phase examined the professional competence of dance teachers in Chongqing universities through literature review, questionnaire surveys, in-depth interviews, and classroom observations.
+The second phase focused on developing an evaluation index system for dance teachers’ professional competence.
+Guided by the principles of systematicity, scientific rigor, developmental orientation, specificity, and practicality, the study applied grounded theory, the Delphi method, factor analysis, and the Analytic Hierarchy Process (AHP) to construct the evaluation framework, determine indicator weights, and establish scoring methods.

 Article Details